All GVE students, ECE-5th Grade, are invited to participate in the GVE 5th Annual Bookmark/Poetry Contest.

 The DPS Spark Early Career Exploration Program partners with Denver Metro area businesses and organizations to expose middle and elementary school students to professional work environments and inspire students to pursue high-demand, high-wage careers they may never have considered prior to participating.
 In addition to these events, the Spark program also has an abundant library of online career exploration resources including lessons and activities that can be used in the classroom.

 All students at Green Valley, Grades K-5, were introduced to this program in February 2025.
-Feel free to view the Grade level Spark/RIASEC slideshows to see what the students learned.
+Feel free to view the Spark/RIASEC slideshows to see what the students learned.
 The goal is to introduce students in Grades 3-5 to a different career each month.

 During Library Time students do book talks about books they read, we discuss the monthly theme, and listen to a read-aloud.
 All activities listed in the Library Time documents are optional and hopefully provide some enjoyable family time.
 Click on each Library Time link below to view and print the Worksheets and/or Activities.
 All Library Times may be posted on Dojo in Class Story during the weeks they are discussed.